Responsible Job Creation

 Strategic metals resources were discovered in Minnesota more than 70 years ago but projects were not pursued due to the lack of economically viable and environmentally responsible technology.
 Today, new state-of-the-art mining technologies allow for the successful development of copper-nickel mining operations.
 Advanced technology will allow for mining, energy transportation, tourism and the environment to coexist, as has happened on Minnesota’s Iron Range for more than 130 years.
 Minnesota can have both – new jobs AND a clean environment.

-Without the current proposed pipeline projects in Minnesota, shippers would not be able to meet demands supplied by Midwest refineries for secure, reliable crude oil.
+Without the current pipeline projects in Minnesota, shippers would not be able to meet demands supplied by Midwest refineries for secure, reliable crude oil.
 Today, Enbridge supplies 79 percent of the oil refined in the state.
-Communities along the proposed pipeline corridors will enjoy approximately 6,500 jobs in construction, hospitality and other industries, as well as increased retail sales, food and lodging purchases and equipment and materials purchases during construction.
+Communities along the replacement pipeline corridors are experiencing approximately 6,500 jobs in construction, hospitality and other industries, as well as increased retail sales, food and lodging purchases and equipment and materials purchases during construction.

 Enbridge has a strong track record of environmental stewardship and protecting the safety and well-being of employees and local communities.
 Through project-specific environmental protection plans and environmental management practices during construction, short-term disruption and long-term impacts will be minimized.